hironico/nico.drive/README.md

 ## Getting started
 In order to get it up and running in your environment, you need :
+- A server box : private cloud or dedicated machine, the choice is yours.
+For instance, we use a Linux dedicated box.
-- To create a slef signed certificate and its key files or use [Let's Encrypt](https://letsencrypt.org/) for production.
+- An SSL certificate (with its key).
+Self signed for development/testing or use [Let's Encrypt](https://letsencrypt.org/) for production.

+Assuming you have configured your box with a dedicated user ; to run your server, then you need to:
+- Git clone the repository
-- COPY the "dotenv-sample" file into a file named ".env", then Adapt to reflect your current setup.
+- COPY the "dotenv-sample" file into a file named ".env", then adapt to reflect your current setup.
 - npm install
 - npm run build
-- Optional: npm run dcraw
+- If you have digital camera files: npm run dcraw
 - npm run start
-- Connect WebDav client to your new server
+- Connect WebDav client to your new server (follow vendor instructions)

   or

-  Point you browser at the root url of your server.
+  Point you browser at the root url of your server (see .env file for setup)

 ## Developper information

-The following is developper instructions aboutthe way Nico's Drive has been built.
+The following is developper instructions about the way Nico's Drive has been built.
 Is contains various links where the author found instructions on how to setup teh development environment, code, libraries used etc...